Author has written 10 stories for Harry Potter, Buffy: The Vampire Slayer, Avengers, Angel, Agents of S.H.I.E.L.D., and Stargate: SG-1.

 12. Americans at Hogwarts.
 American Characters in General, in Fact.
 I read a fantastic story once in which Harry and Ron have both become Aurors, and they are sent to the United States to pick up a Death Eater the American version of Aurors had arrested and were holding for extradition.
 Those American characters were fine, as they made sense.
 But an American coming to Hogwarts makes no sense at all, in my opinion.

 13. Sexy!Snape and Debonair!Draco.
 In Severus Snape and Draco Malfoy, Rowling put together a couple of really compelling antagonists.
 They seem like real people.
-Unfortuantely, its gone past some Harry Potter fans that these two characters are really unpleasant individuals.
+Unfortunately, its gone past some Harry Potter fans that these two characters are really unpleasant individuals.
 They are nasty.
 They are bulles.
 They are antagonistic and mean.
 Malfoy is self-centered and arrogant, and Snape is arguably a sociopath in the clinical sense.
 For some reason, though, there exist dozens upon dozens of stories in which Snape and Draco are dark, brooding sex-objects who attract women to them like flies because of their smoldering sensuality.
 Are you fucking kidding me, here?
 You know, I blame the films for this shit.
-I’ve met Alan Rickman; he’s a truly nice guy, an amazing actor, and is incredibly charismatic.
-He’s also smart, funny, and tell’s great stories.
-The man simply cannot help but project that charisma into Snape, who is supposed to be as uncharismatic as they come.
+I met Alan Rickman a few years before he began playing Snape; he was a truly nice guy, an amazing actor, and was incredibly charismatic.
+He was also smart, funny, and told great stories.
+The man simply could not help but project that charisma into Snape, who is supposed to be as uncharismatic as they come.
 I’ve not met Tom Felton, but a couple of friends who have tell me that he, too, is funny, charismatic, and down-to-earth.
 So I honestly think that these writers have formed their Sexy!Snape and Debonair!Draco opinions based on the actors, not the books.